“When I have kids I’m going to bring them here.”

 It shows in how people respect it and incorporate it into their daily lives.
 They are happy to share that passion with visitors, meaning your next golf trip there shouldn’t be one without your family in tow.

-You never know, the next little one that tells you how much they are enamored with Scotland might be one of your loved ones.
+You never know, the next little one that tells you how much they are enamoured with Scotland might be one of your loved ones.

 Just think how easy it will be then to get them to come back.